 It’s my hope that this site will provide a space for city gardeners to share successes, mourn failures and most of all, exchange ideas.
 Comments?
 Suggestions?
 Send ‘em my way — comments are always welcome or you can email me at plantsondeck at gmail.com.

-There are plenty of resources out there for us urban gardeners, but you have to seriously search.
-Growing tired of weeding through pages and pages of text only to discover a paragraph on container gardening, this roof deck gardener decided to give blogging a shot.
+There are plenty of resources out there for urban gardeners, but you have to seriously search for reliable, tested information.
+Growing tired of weeding through pages and pages of text only to discover a paragraph on container gardening, this gardener decided to give blogging a shot.
+And you’ll find, I hope, lots of information and trial-and-error gardening tips.

-First, a word or two about Plants On Deck.
-It’s located on a 10×10 bright blue deck built atop my little row home’s roof in South Philadelphia.
-After moving here in 2003 my lovely husband and wonderful father built my elevated yard, knowing that I couldn’t live in a world without dirt.
-Two years later they installed a pulley system so water could be hauled up more efficiently and safely (the deck is reached by what we call a “sladder” a steep stair/ladder combo).
-In 2008 they built a 2×4 extension because the planters were threatening to take over.
-Completely.
+Plants On Deck began on a 10×10 bright blue deck built atop our little row home’s roof in South Philadelphia.
+After moving to Pennsport in 2003, my lovely husband and wonderful father built my elevated yard, knowing that I couldn’t live in a world without dirt.

 LOVE IT!
 What a terrific use of space.
 While I have a good size yard in my SW Portland, OR home, I still utilize more space on my deck with containers.
 Tomatos, cukes, and herbs are currently thriving in about 10 pots lining the space.